khrapovs/dataanalysispython/notes/pandas.rst

 Dictionary
 ^^^^^^^^^^

-Dinctionaries already have a natural candidate for the index, so passing the ``index`` separately seems redundant, although possible.
+Dictionaries already have a natural candidate for the index, so passing the ``index`` separately seems redundant, although possible.

 .. ipython::